top of page

 The life of a French resident for 30 years

-A few hundred kilometers from France, there is in Europe a peculiar society with a distinctive way of life, a peaceful way of living in community that is unbelievable for many French people.
+A few hundred kilometres from France, there is in Europe a peculiar society with a distinctive way of life, a peaceful way of living in community that is unbelievable for many French or European people.

 Welcome to the land of balanced, pragmatic and happy people.